TechnicalSikander/FPGA-FFT-Implementation/README.md

 # FPGA-FFT-Implementation
 A hardware implementation of the Cooley-Tukey Radix-2 FFT algorithm in FPGA
-# FPGA-Based FFT Implementation

-A hardware implementation of the Cooley-Tukey Radix-2 FFT algorithm based on the tutorial by George Slade.

 ## Features
 - 32-point to 1024-point configurable FFT